Chern classes from Morava K-theories to $p^n$-typical oriented theories: Preliminaries

-The gamma filtration has a description which in some sense does not use the existence or particular properties of Chern classes, namely, that in some sense the gamma filtration is the best 'operational' approximation of the topological filtration.
+The gamma filtration has a description that does not use the existence or particular properties of Chern classes.
+Namely, the gamma filtration is the best `operational' approximation of the topological filtration.

 \begin{Prop} For any $m\ge 0$